JNPRAutomate/fluent-plugin-juniper-telemetry/README.md

 ## Options

-`output_format`: The format of the date send to the output plugin : structured*, statsd, flat
+`output_format`: The format of the data send to the output plugin : structured*, statsd, flat

 **structured**

 All information are in key/value pair, the list of keys depend of the type of data send.
 ```
 {
     "device":"WFD-QFX5100-48T-1",
     "type":"traffic-stats.txmcpkt",
     "interface":"xe-0_0_3",
     "value":838
 }
 ```

+> Format "structured" is compatible with output_plugin for influxdb

 **flat**
 ```
+{
+    "device.wfd-qfx5100-48t-2.interface.xe-0_0_1.queue.latency" : 3231155
+}
 ```

+> Format "flat" is compatible with output_plugin for graphite

 **Statsd**

 ```
+{
+    "statsd_type" : "gauge",
+    "statsd_key" : "interface.et-0_0_52.type.txucpkt",
+    "statsd_gauge" : 37673515243
+}
 ```

+> Format "statsd" is compatible with output_plugin for statsd

 ### Configuration Example